strazzere/recipes/source/_posts/low-knead-crusty-bread.md

 ## Ingredients
 (dry)
  * 907g flour
+   * when making "sandwich bread" I do 807g white flour and 100g rye
  * 14g of instant yeast (SAF-Instant is what I've used)
  * 1 Tablespoon of coarse sea salt